France–Soviet Union relations: 1941–1991

 Decolonisation of the French colonial empire gave Moscow the opportunity to provide propaganda support for anti-colonial fighters, as well as weapons, especially in Algeria and Vietnam.
 This angered French moderates.

 Despite the pressure from the left, the Fourth Republic had more urgent concerns regarding relations with Germany, an economy supported by Marshall Aid, fears of communist subversion in the colonial empire, and American support for the anti-communist war in Vietnam.
 Official government policy supported the United States and NATO.
 When de Gaulle returned to power in the May 1958 crisis and establishment of the Fifth Republic, relations with Moscow improved.
 De Gaulle did not trust the United States to use nuclear weapons in defense of France, so it built its own.
 To enhance France's global prestige, he tried to be a broker between Moscow and Washington.

 In May 1960, de Gaulle hosted a summit in Paris between Soviet leader Nikita Khrushchev and NATO leaders, but the 1960 U-2 incident rendered it unsuccessful.
 De Gaulle then moved away from NATO to concentrate more on Europe as an independent actor.
 He reduced reliance on the American military because the Cold War was heating up between Washington and Moscow.
 France never officially left NATO, but de Gaulle sharply reduced its military commitment In the 1960s.

 Relations were badly hurt by Soviet invasion of Czechoslovakia in 1968, and the rejection of communism by numerous artists and intellectuals.
 However, the emergence of Eurocommunism made détente possible in the 1970s.
 Soviet General Secretary Mikhail Gorbachev made a visit to France in October 1985 in order to fix the strains in the Franco-Soviet relations.
 Nevertheless, France's bilateral activities continued with NATO, which made close deals with the communist USSR impossible.
+France officially recognized the modern Russian Federation as the sole successor state to the Soviet Union on 7 February 1992, following the collapse of the USSR and the Cold War came to an end in December 1991.